Bajigur

 This beverage is served hot and is sold through vendor carts traveling in villages and residential areas.
 The carts are equipped with portable stoves to keep the beverage hot.
 Bajigur is considered suitable to be consumed in cool highlands, or during cold nights or rainy days to warm oneself.
 The beverage is usually accompanied with traditional snacks such as steamed banana, boiled sweet potato or boiled peanuts.

-In Javanese language, the term "bajigur" was used as a euphemism for the swear word "bajingan" or "bajirut".
+In Javanese language, the term "bajigur" was used as a minced oath for the swear word "bajingan" or "bajirut".